KathyRaz/SubTab/README.md

 is infeasible.
 We then develop an efficient algorithm that indirectly accounts for association rules using table embedding.
 The resulting framework produces sub-tables for the full table as well as for the results of queries over the table, enabling the user to quickly understand results and determine subsequent queries.
 Experimental results show that high-quality sub-tables can be efficiently computed,and verify the soundness of our metrics as well as the usefulness of selected sub-tables through user studies.

-The implemention of the following [paper](https://ieeexplore.ieee.org/document/10184535).
+This repository is the implemention of the following [paper](https://ieeexplore.ieee.org/document/10184535).

 Please cite this work as follows:
 @INPROCEEDINGS{10184535,